-Keywords: Broccoli; insect pests; Myzus persicae; Pieris canidia; seasonal incidence; abiotic factors; correlation.
+Keywords.
+Legume crop, Brassicaceae family, Aphid, Population dynamics, Lepidopterian, Yield loss, Air temperature, Pest management.

 1. INTRODUCTION

-Broccoli (Brassica oleracea var. italica L.) is a member of Cole crops belonging to family called Cruciferae.
+Broccoli (Brassica oleracea L. var.
+Italica) is a member of Cole crops belonging to family called Cruciferae.
 It is an under exploited crop but in recent year it has gained importance due to its high nutritive values.
 Broccoli is rich in vitamin A, vitamin B12 and vitamin C and also rich source of most minerals especially calcium, magnesium, iron, sulphur, phosphorous, potassium and micro nutrients (Nagraj et al., 2020).
 India is the second largest broccoli producing country in the world (Mishra et al., 2024).
 The major states that produce broccoli are West Bengal, Bihar, Odisha, Madhya Pradesh, Haryana, Gujarat and Jharkhand (Minz et al., 2023).
 However, the productivity of broccoli is affected by various biotic and abiotic factors, among which infestation by insect pests is a major factor which causes significant yield losses.
 It is attacked by more than 25 insect species; some are common pests, some region specific and some as vectors of deadly diseases (Sharma et al., 2017).
 Among the insect pests that attack broccoli are Diamond back moth (Plutella xylostela), cabbage butterfly (Pieris brassicae), mustard saw fly (Athalia lugens proxima), leaf webber (Crocidolomia binotalis), cut worms (Agrotis ipsilon), termites (Microtermes obesi), cabbage head borer (Hellula undalis), painted bug (Bagrada cruciferarum), aphids (Brevicoryne brassicae, Lipaphis erysimi), leaf eating weevil (Tanymecus circumdatus), white fly (Bemesia tabaci), leaf miner (Chromatomyia horticola), and semilooper (Trichoplusia ni) (Nagi et al., 2024; Pungyambam et al., 2023; Moorthy et al., 2022; Boopathi and Pathak, 2012).
 Aphids and lepidopterans are among the most significant pests which affect productivity (Kumar et al., 2014).

 The incidence of pests varies from region to region (Chaudhuri et al., 2001) and season to season (Sachan and Gangwar, 1990).
 Pests attacks broccoli at different growth stages, seriously causing damage to yield.
 The knowledge of insect pest occurrence at each stage of the crop and their relationship to abiotic factors can help in developing appropriate management measures.
 The biology of insect pest is greatly influenced by abiotic conditions, which also have a significant impact on the rate at which insect pests grow and develop and are crucial for determining when to implement effective control measures.
 The study of the correlation between weather parameters and insect pest occurrence aids in determining the weather conditions in which pests would appear.
 With the aforementioned considerations in mind, this experiment has been undertaken to study the diversity of insect pests of broccoli and their correlation with abiotic factors.